 Report spills as required by law, summarized in the state-specific guidelines.
-Contact PaintCare within 24 hours of any spill or making such a report.
+Contact PaintCare within 24 hours of making such a report.

 Spill Response Procedures

 Always follow all applicable spill response procedures set forth in your operating permit or as otherwise required by applicable law.